 Diversity and Inclusion Programs and Initiatives

-The Diversity and Inclusion Grant Initiative encourages efforts that support diversity, inclusion and collaboration at the Law School.
+The Affinity and Inclusion Grant Initiative encourages efforts that support diversity, inclusion and collaboration at the Law School.
 To achieve this, the Dean of Students Office will fund student-led proposals up to $5,000 for initiatives that enhance collaboration, build community and embrace diversity and inclusion of all students with respect to race/ethnicity, gender, viewpoint, religious affiliation, sexual orientation and more.
-For funding consideration during this Autumn cycle, please complete the application by October 18th.

 Student-led initiative intended to give selected students an opportunity to reflect on their unique 1L experiences with depth and nuance—and share those insights with the wider community and prospective students.
 Supported by the Office of the Dean of Students and the Communications Office, students will take part in an intimate roundtable series with like-minded peers where they will share their stories, develop a creative writing skillset, and produce narratives for the Law School website.